stanley-gu/standardsCh/chapter.md

 many of the underlying numerical capabilities are provided by well established C/C++ or FORTRAN based numerical libraries through the SciPy package [@olivier2002modelling].
-While it is possible to build models directly in Python using SciPy, Pysces was written by team experienced with biochemical modeling to provide a high-level modeling interface that saves the modeler from needing to work with low level numerical algorithms.
+While it is possible to build models directly in Python using SciPy, PySCeS was written by team experienced with biochemical modeling to provide a high-level modeling interface that saves the modeler from needing to work with low level numerical algorithms.